dbgrande/GrandeModular/README.md

 This is particularly useful for irregular tempos, where widely spaced notes have time to play their tails, but closely spaced notes get cut off abruptly.
 Note however, that since there’s only one pitch value per note, chords are not directly supported.

+**Notes for 2.6.1 update:**
+- By default **Tails** still latches the V/Oct input, but it now delays the Gate input by five sample delays to give extra time for the correct pitch to be latched in.
+To get back the original behavior, disable the **Add Delays** context menu option.

+- It's now also possible to disable latching of the V/Oct input.
+When **Don't latch current note** is enabled, **Tails** will pass through the V/Oct input until the next note appears, which is useful for pitch-bends.
+On the arrival of the next note, the previous note is finally latched, but this should be well into the decay of the previous note's tail.
+In this case **Add Delays** delays the V/Oct input by five sample delays, to help prevent the new note from being latched into the previous note's channel.

 **Without Tails:** Notes and their envelopes get cut off abruptly when a new note appears.

 ![without](images/without_tails.png "Without Tails")